 The whales are protected by federal law which says you cannot approach Humpback Whales within 100 yards.
 If the whales swim over to us then it is O.K., and that happens a lot!

 All trips from DEC 1st May 1st are guaranteed or you get to go again for FREE!
 When you go out with us we guarantee you will see whales as close as 100 yards, if not we will give you a full refund.
 We also guarantee that if you are not satisfied with our trip we will let you go again FREE!

 Our trips range in price from our early bird special to our sunset whale watch.
 We charge a little more ($10) than the other boats because we offer a more personalized trip and we cover more area so you see more whales.

 About the Whales

 What kind of whales will I see on your trip?

 Humpback Whales from Alaska.
 On our trips we often encounter dolphins and different kinds of whales but we guarantee Humpback Whales.

 What time of year is best to see the whales?

-We guarantee whales from DEC 1st May 1st.
+We guarantee whales from December to May.
 The best months are typically Jan, Feb, March an April.

 Why do the whales come to Hawaii?